ceralena/infra-docs/README.md

 * CPU: Quad Core 1.2GHz Broadcom BCM2837
 * Memory: 1GB RAM

 This is the only trusted device on the `central-iot` network.
-It's used for monitoring and controlling IOT stuff.
+It _will be_ used for monitoring and controlling IOT stuff, when I get around to it.